8th (Service) Battalion, East Yorkshire Regiment: Loos

 The attack on Hill 70 was renewed next morning after an hour-long bombardment.
 The main attack was made by 15th (S) Division, with 62nd Bde in support.
 As the bombardment ended Lt-Col Way led C and D Companies (about 120 men) with a few of the Londons and a few Northumberland Fusiliers towards Hill 70.
 The mist suddenly cleared and they were clearly visible to the German outposts on the hill.
 Although some men reached the enemy trenches the lines 'withered away' (in the words of the Official History) and flanking fire forced them to retreat.
 The Crassier then came under shellfire, and snipers and machine guns caused steady casualties.
 While A and B Companies maintained their position on the Crassier until relieved the following afternoon, Lt-Col Way (who had been wounded) ordered the remainder back to the cover of the village and the support trenches where they joined 1/23rd Londons and were shelled all night.
-At 16.30 on 27 September the battalion went into bivouacs at Sailly-Labourse when a roll-call revealed that the battalion had lost 7 officers killed or missing and 12 wounded, 154 other ranks killed or missing and 133 wounded.
+At 16.30 on 27 September the battalion went into bivouacs at Sailly-Labourse when a roll-call revealed that the battalion had lost 7 officers killed or missing and 12 wounded, 154 ORs killed or missing and 133 wounded.
 Next day the battalion entrained for Liettres where it began refitting.

 In October 21 Division went to the Armentières sector, where it received training in trench warfare.
 The BEF now instituted a policy of exchanging units between divisions to even up training levels between formations.
 Each of 21st Division's brigades exchanged one of its battalions with a Regular Army brigade, and on 16 November 8th EYR transferred to 8th Bde in 3rd Division.
 3rd Division was composed of Regular units that had been fighting since the early days of the war.
 Many of the officers and men in the ranks of 3rd Division by now were replacements with no more experience than the East Yorkshires, but the staffs and support units were very experienced, and the battalion could expect its future operations to be better planned and executed.
 The brigade sent the battalion's companies one by one into the front line for two days each to gain experience of trench routine.
 It finally took responsibility for holding its own sector (near Voormezeele in the Ypres Salient) on 29 December.